CRPA Anti-jam Antenna Testing

 Planar arrays

 More complex arrays can be formed with a 2D grid of elements, called a planar array.
-This type of array can form a beam in azimuth and elevation and is contrasted with a linear array in Figure 13.
+This type of array can form a beam in azimuth (horizontal angle) and elevation (vertical angle) and is contrasted with a linear array in Figure 13.

 The array response observed from a circular pattern is based on the location of each element in the array and the complex response of each antenna.
-These parameters produce an amplitude and phase shift of the signal received on each element, which will be processed in the receiver to optimize the performance of the desired signal.
+As previously discussed, these weighted parameters produce an amplitude (signal strength) and phase shift (signal timing) of the signal received on each element, which will be processed in the receiver to optimize the performance of the desired signal.

-The beam peaks and nulls may be calculated separately for each incoming signal and updated rapidly to track the movement of the satellites, jammers, and the vehicle.
+The beam peaks and nulls may be calculated separately for each incoming signal and updated in real time to track the movement of the satellites, jammers, and the vehicle the CRPA is on.

 How to Test a CRPA